Yelp/clusterman/docs/source/configuration.rst

     autoscale_signal:
-        name: CustomSignal  # Must exist in the clusterman_signals.<role_name> module.
+        # Must exist in the clusterman_signals.<role_name> module.
+        name: CustomSignal

+        # What version of the signal to use (a branch or tag in the clusterman_signals Git repo)
+        branch_or_tag: v3.7

-        period_minutes: 10  # How frequently the signal will be evaluated.
+        # How frequently the signal will be evaluated.
+        period_minutes: 10

         required_metrics:
             - name: cpus_allocated
               type: system_metrics

-              minute_range: 10  # The metric will be queried for the most recent data in this range.
+              # The metric will be queried for the most recent data in this range.
+              minute_range: 10

 The ``mesos`` section provides information for loading the :py:class:`MesosRoleManager <clusterman.mesos.mesos_role_manager.MesosRoleManager>` resource groups.